-A combination of a Pittsburgh Gangs Map and Pittsburgh Hoods Map, even though gangs of Pittsburgh are mainly of the past, the map shows the streets of today and how active the city was in the 90s and early 2000s, as Pittsburgh gangs were throughout the city.
+A combination of a Pittsburgh gangs map and Pittsburgh hoods map, even though gangs of Pittsburgh are mainly of the past.
+The map shows the streets of today and how active the city was in the 90s and early 2000s when Pittsburgh gangs activity and culture was at its peak.

 Pittsburgh Gangs Map Key: Blue = Crips.
 Red = Bloods.
 Green = Convicts.
 Black = Homegrown or neutral.
 Grey = Unknown.

 *Make Sure To Leave a Comment: if something is wrong or missing, history or facts about specific areas, what’s currently going on, etc.